MarkJelic/TEC-1G/GPIO/RTC/RTC_Programming_notes.md

 ---

 The TEC-1G supports both 12 and 24 hour time formats.
-The register layout makes this a lttle difficult to understand; this is how it works.
+The register layout makes this a little difficult to understand; this is how it works.

 The hours are either 01..12 (12 hour) or 00..23 (24 hour).